|

 Slowly, foot by foot, I played out the

-giant golden sickle of fin broke the surface like the periscope
+golden sickle of fin broke the surface like the periscope of

-of an attack sub.
-The monster shot forward as I frantically
+an attack sub.
+The monster shot forward as I frantically cranked

-cranked the handle of my Penn 60 high-speed reel.
-He stopped
+the handle of my Penn 60 high-speed reel.
+He stopped just short

-just short of the bait skipping in the wake off our transom,
+of the bait skipping in the wake off our transom, and again faded

 or harpoon the bastard!